cloud-commons/S3_UseCases/README.md

 # S3_UseCases
-This Repo will host use cases related to S3 bucket, bucket policies and IAM permissions
+Common S3 bucket, bucket policies and IAM permissions use cases used in different Cloud implementations